Saxon Steed: Origin and past uses

 The horse as a heraldic charge associated with Saxony first appears in the late 14th century, at which time it was described as an "old Saxon" motif.
 For this reason, there has been a long history of antiquarian speculation identifying the motif as a tribal symbol of the ancient Saxons.

 A tradition first recorded in 1492 reports that the 8th-century Saxon ruler Widukind displayed a black horse as his field sign.

-Historian James Lloyd suggests that ‘the Saxon Steed motif was invented in the 14 century …. as a faux ancient symbol for the Saxons’, being derived from an account by Gobelinus of the myth of Hengist and Horsa in Britain.
+Historian James Lloyd suggests that "the Saxon Steed motif was invented in the 14 century …. as a faux ancient symbol for the Saxons", being derived from an account by Gobelinus of the myth of Hengist and Horsa in Britain.

 The horse motif was adopted by the House of Welf, whose original symbol was a golden lion on red ground.

-It has also been used in several provinces in Westphalia (therefore, it is also called Westfalenross, meaning "Westphalian steed", or Welfenross, meaning "Welf steed").
-After this, it became the heraldic animal of the Kingdom of Hanover (since 1866 the Prussian Province of Hanover), of the Prussian Province of Westphalia and since 1922 of the Free State of Brunswick.
-This tradition continues in two modern federal States of Germany: Lower Saxony and North Rhine-Westphalia.
+It has also been used in several provinces in Westphalia (therefore, it is also called Westfalenross meaning 'Westphalian steed', and Welfenross meaning 'Welf steed').
+After this, it became the heraldic animal of the Kingdom of Hanover (since 1866 the Prussian Province of Hanover), of the Prussian Province of Westphalia, and of the Free State of Brunswick from 1922 until 1935, when state flags were prohibited by the Nazis and only the flag of Nazi Germany was to be used.
+This tradition continues in two of the modern federal States of Germany of Lower Saxony and North Rhine-Westphalia.